-Manual therapy is a treatment technique in which the therapist uses their hands to apply pressure on muscle/soft tissue and to mobilize joints that are not moving properly to improve function in these areas.
+Manual therapy is a treatment technique in which the physiotherapist uses their hands to apply pressure on muscle/soft tissue and to mobilize joints that are not moving properly to improve function in these areas.
 After these techniques are applied, you may be given specific exercises to maintain and improve the mobility and strength of the target area.
-This is your opportunity to take your health into your own hands!

 INTRAMUSCULAR STIMULATION (IMS) BIOMEDICAL DRY NEEDLING